Blotch3D/Blotch3D/readme.md

 package, the Content folder will not appear until the first time the project runs.

-To convert a standard file to XNB, you'll need to use the Monogame content manager (pipeline tool) and possibly a tool to convert the standard file to a file format that the content manager understands (like Blender).
-Some of the file formats content manager understands are FBX (3D model), MP3, JPG, and PNG.
+To convert a standard file to XNB, you'll need to use the Monogame MGCB Editor and possibly a tool to convert the standard file to a file format that the MGCB Editor understands (like Blender).
+Some of the file formats MGCB Editor understands are FBX (3D model), MP3, JPG, and PNG.
 It also understands 'spritefont' files, which are textual files that can be easily edited.

-Install and use the content manager as follows:
+Install and use the MGCB Editor as follows:

-1. Make sure you have .NET Core SDK installed because it's needed for core tools like the content manager.
+1. Make sure you have .NET Core SDK installed because it's needed for core tools like the MGCB Editor.

-2. Download and install the content manager by entering in a command
+2. Download and install the MGCB Editor by entering in a command
     prompt: dotnet tool install -g dotnet-mgcb-editor

 3. Enter 'mgcb-editor' at a command prompt to run it.